Women-in-Computing-at-RIT/Magic-Mirror/README.md

 We are able to control the mirror using voice and get a response using audio so we needed a mic and speaker.
 - [USB Microphone](https://www.amazon.com/eBerry-Adjustable-Microphone-Compatible-Recording/dp/B00UZY2YQE/ref=sr_1_6?ie=UTF8&qid=1516681229&sr=8-6&keywords=usb+microphone)
 - [Bluetooth Speaker](https://www.amazon.com/NEWBEING-Wireless-Bluetooth-Handsfree-Slot%EF%BC%88Blue/dp/B0764CDY7Q/ref=sr_1_79?s=electronics&ie=UTF8&qid=1516682104&sr=1-79&keywords=speaker+bluetooth) NOTE: We used a Raspberry Pi 3B which has Bluetooth capability, if using an older version you will probably need a wired speaker.

+# Software
+We used a Raspberry Pi 3B, running raspbian.
+We used the open source Magic Mirror software and it's modules to drive our interface.

+## Setting up the Pi
+First you need to get raspbian onto the SD card if it isn't already.
+Raspbian's site [has a great tutorial on how to do this](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) that we followed.
+Plug the SD card into the pi, also hook up the monitor, keyboard and mouse to the pi.
+Power the pi on and make sure that raspbian boots properly; then you can move on to installing the Magic Mirror software, [using their helplful docuementation](https://github.com/MichMich/MagicMirror#usage).
+Try to start up the Magic Mirror to make sure it works, de-bugging as necessary.
+Once you get that done you need to start to install the modules.

+## Setting up Magic Mirror Modules
+After setting up the Magic Mirror main software and getting the default setup to run, it's time to customize.
+We have the modules listed below, follow each link to the module's main page and follow their installation instructions.
+Any customizations to those modules will be listed below the list.

+### List of Modules
+//TODO

+### Customizations/Settings for Modules
+//TODO